pintowar/sudoscan/README.md

 The project was broken into the following modules (using java SPI):

-* sudoscan-api: module containing domain classes, spi for solvers and recognizers and main engine.
+* sudoscan-api: module containing domain classes, spi for solvers and recognizers and main engine;
+* sudoscan-cv-opencv: module containing a spi implementation using [javacv](https://github.com/bytedeco/javacv) (computer vision wrapper around opencv) to work on the image processing pipe;
 * sudoscan-solver-choco: module containing a spi implementation using [choco solver](https://github.com/chocoteam/choco-solver) (a CSP solver) to solve to find the sudoku solution;
 * sudoscan-solver-ojalgo: module containing a spi implementation using